Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 PESP is used in consumer packaging for paper products such as paper towels and toilet paper, etc.

-LDPE is used to make bags with moderate tensile and strength properties and a high degree of transparency.
+LDPE is used for the manufacture of bags with moderate tensile and strength properties and a high degree of transparency.

 LLDPE is slightly thinner than LDPE and has an elastic consistency.

-This material usually feels tacky and is used as a stretch film.
+This material usually appears sticky and is used as a stretch film.

-All these raw materials are recycled in waste disposal factories.
-More durable plastic is not recyclable because the material clogs sorting equipment at processing facilities, which leads to its breakdown or stoppage.
+All these raw materials are processed at waste recycling factories.
+More durable plastic cannot be recycled because the material clogs sorting equipment at processing facilities, which leads to its breakdown or shutdown.

 Processing technology and equipment

-The simplest of the plastic bag recycling processes includes the processes:
+The simplest process for recycling plastic bags includes the processes:

 • collection;